MLTaylor880/capstone/capstone.md

 ##This  a markdown file

 Pulling data - data is either national, by state, by city, by Metropolitian Statistical Area (MSA), by county.
 I made the decision to look at MSA.
 Since when you retire you tend to retire to a region not to a specific region.
-For example if I want to retire to Asheville, I will look in Asheville and the surrounding area.
+For example if I want to retire to Asheville, I will look in Asheville, NC and the surrounding area.

 My concern is the consistency of the data.
 I am pulling data from different sources - government, non-profits and commerical sites.
 Some data is actual numbers, rankings, index, percentages.